stgm/course-site/doc/final_grades.md

 | nothing graded at all                             | not decided    |
 | otherwise (something graded, nothing passed)      | fail           |

-Both strategies only make sense inside a pass/fail final grade, which is declared with `type: pass` and lists its components:
+These strategies only make sense inside a pass/fail final grade, which is declared with `type: pass` and lists its components:

     calculation:
-        sp1:
+        sp1_final:
             type: pass
             components:
                 - sp1_checks
                 - sp1_exams

 Such a final grade is a pass only when every one of its components is a pass.
 Nothing is weighed and no rounding is applied.
-A failed component makes the final grade a fail, even when another component is not decided yet: the pass can no longer happen.
-A component that is not decided, with nothing failed, means no final grade is assigned at all.
+As with every final grade, a component that is not decided yet comes first: no grade is assigned at all then, not even a failing one.
+Only when every component has something to report does a failed component make the final grade a fail.

 Note that "all assignments passed" can also be written with the `average` strategy, because the average of a series of passes is a pass: